Neighbourhood Plans

 If the Examiner is satisfied, North West Leicestershire District Council will arrange a referendum.
 If the Plan is approved by a simple majority of those voting in the referendum, the District Council will adopt it.

-Long Whatton and Diseworth Neighbourhood Plan: Pre-Submission Draft 2022-2031
+Long Whatton and Diseworth Neighbourhood Plan: Submission Version (PDF, 4.9 Mb)

 Basic Conditions